Greece's only miniature therapy horses bring joy to many, but their charity is struggling

 It took months to track down and persuade the U.S. charity to work with her, and even longer to obtain the requisite permits and arrange transport to bring the horses over.
 But after incessant efforts, six already trained miniature horses stepped off a flight from Florida via Frankfurt in November 2013.

-Entirely self-funded through her day job, Karagianni now has a total of eight horses — the American six, one that was later born in Greece, and Billy, the rescued pony.
+Entirely self-funded through her day job, Karagianni now has a total of nine equines — the six American miniature horses, one that was later born in Greece, and two rescued ponies – Billy the Shetland pony and Giselle who was rescued from the island of Santorini.

 Karagianni transformed her family land in Rafina, a seaside area east of Athens, into Magic Garden, complete with stables, a paddock for the horses to run free every day, a small café and an area to host children’s parties and baptisms.